Navdar/Tech-Challenge-/README.md

 # Tech Challenge Winter Semester 19-20

 # Overview
-This is the technical documentation for the tech challenge project Building Sphere by the Triplex group.
+This is the technical documentation for the tech challenge project secure medical image storage system by MediDonate group.
 This repository hosts every subsystem of the project.
-The codebase is written in Golang( version 1.11.4).
-It uses Docker(version 18.09.1) as the development infrastructure.
-To work on this project, you need to have both Golang and Docker installed on your system.

-Note:"MHD_read_write.py" is the fork of https://github.com/yanlend/mhd_utils

-Extended functionality:
-*  allows to write beamformed
-*  allows to write non-beamformed
-*  allows to label the beamformed and non-beamformed data
-*  allows to visualize the beamformed and non-beamformed data
+The codebase is written in Angular (version 8.2.14). you can find the requirement modules in requirement.txt

 # Project Structure
 images: Stores the screenshosts of the system.